-The mean number of tui encountered per five-minute bird count has varied substantially from year to year between 2011 and 2014.
-These varying encounter rates are often matched by large changes in the distribution of tui in Wellington City reserves from one year to the next, so are likely to represent year-to-year difference in habitat use by tui in Wellington City, probably reflecting annual differences in the local availability of food resources.
+Tui encounter rates have continued to vary substantially from year to year between 2011 and 2015.
+These varying encounter rates are usually matched by substantial changes in the distribution of tui in Wellington City reserves from one year to the next, so are likely to represent year-to-year difference in habitat use by tui in Wellington City, probably reflecting annual differences in the local availability of food resources.
 In 2012, for instance relatively high numbers of tui encountered at bird count stations in southern and western parts of the city appeared to be linked to the prolific fruiting of Darwin's barberry (Berberis darwinii) at the time (McArthur et al, 2013a).